openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 ## The Registration Process

 SSF Implementers may find that existing registered SSF event types do not meet the needs of their applications.
 In that case, they may propose a new SSF event type and register its schema.
 To do so, an implementer MUST create a request in the form of a Pull Request to https://github.com/openid/sharedsignals and meet the following requirements.
-The pull request will be reviewed by the Shared Signals Working Group and accepted at their discression.
+The pull request will be reviewed by the Shared Signals Working Group and accepted at their discretion.

 1. Author(s) of the pull request MUST be at least a contributing member of the OpenID Foundation.
 1. The Pull Request MUST contain a human readable description of the new SSF event type.
-1. The $id of the schema MUST be publicly accesbile on the internet and resolve to the schema document.
+1. The $id of the schema MUST be publicly accessible on the internet and resolve to the schema document.
 1. The "title" and "description" of the schema must be meaningful and indicative of its function.
 1. The naming of all schema properties MUST be indicative of its function.
 1. Schemas may not be removed, only deprecated.
 Any changes to schemas must follow semantic versioning.